-All activities funded pursuant to the Program must comply with the California Environmental Quality Act (CEQA) (Pub.
-Resources Code, § 21000 et seq.).
+All activities funded pursuant to the Program are required to be in compliance with all applicable environmental laws including the federal Clean Water Act, the Porter Cologne Water Quality Control Act, and the Sacramento-San Joaquin Delta Reform Act.
 Any work that is subject to CEQA and funded under a funding agreement shall not proceed until documents that satisfy the CEQA process are received by DWR, and DWR has completed its CEQA compliance.
 Alternatively, the grantee shall notify DWR if they believe their activities will not be considered a project under CEQA, or that their activities qualify for a CEQA exemption.
 DWR must ensure the adequacy of the CEQA documents before it can provide funding; therefore, early coordination between the lead agency and DWR during the preparation of the CEQA documents will help expedite DWR's review and approval process.